 Are rebellious children really worse than the cataclysmic wars of the End of Days?

-Rabbi Shimon is teaching us an important truth: our most dangerous adversary is the enemy within.
-And this principle, Rav Kook wrote, applies to both the individual and the nation.
+Rabbi Shimon is teaching an important truth: our most dangerous adversary is the enemy within.
+And this principle, Rav Kook explained, applies to both the individual and the nation.

-A person may suffer from external opponents — antagonistic enemies, or adverse natural conditions such as inclement weather.
-But they are less dangerous than one’s internal adversaries — namely, self-destructive behaviors and tendencies, unrestrained cravings that can destroy body and soul.
-It is harder to protect oneself from these inner vices; they require greater vigilance due to their proximity and constant presence.
-As the eleventh-century author of the Chovat HaLevavot cautioned: “Our enemy lies between our ribs” (Sha’ar Yichud Hama’aseh).
+A person may suffer from external opponents: hostile enemies, or adverse conditions.
+But they are less dangerous than our internal adversaries — namely, self-destructive behaviors, unrestrained cravings that can destroy body and soul.
+It is hard to protect ourselves from these inner vices.
+They require greater vigilance due to their proximity and constant presence.
+As the author of the Chovot HaLevavot cautioned, “The enemy lies between our ribs!”

 Rabbi Shimon’s lesson is equally true for the Jewish people.
-Worse than the trials and tribulations from our external enemies is the destructive potential of our ‘homegrown’ heretical sects and slanderers, evil shoots that sprouted from within the people.
-The greatest troubles that befell the Jewish people were not from enemies from without, such as Amalek, but from the nefarious inside influence of the Erev Rav, those mixed multitudes of slaves who joined Israel when they left Egypt.
+Worse than the persecution from our external enemies is the destructive potential of our ‘homegrown’ heretical sects and slanderers, evil shoots that sprouted from within the people.
+The greatest troubles that befell the Jewish people were not from enemies from without, such as Amalek, but from the pernicious influence of groups from within, like the Erev Rav, the mixed multitudes of slaves who joined Israel during the exodus from Egypt.

-The Talmudic sages found it necessary to add Birkat HaMinim to the daily prayers — the only negative prayer in the entire liturgy — to counter the enmity of the heretics.
-Our internal opponents may be numerically smaller than our external foes, but they have a much greater capacity to inflict damage and cause the Jewish people to be distanced from their Father in heaven.
+The Talmudic sages found it necessary to compose a special prayer, Birkat HaMinim — the only negative prayer in the entire liturgy — to counter the enmity of heretics and slanderers.
+Our internal opponents may be numerically smaller than our external foes, but they have far greater capacity to inflict damage and distance the Jewish people from their Father in heaven.

-For this reason, the redemption of Israel requires the nation to be purified of its internal adversaries: “I will purify you of your dross.”
-Only then, “You will be called ‘the city of justice'” (Isaiah 1:25-26).
+For this reason, the redemption of the Jewish people requires that the nation first be purified of its internal adversaries: “I will purify you of your dross.
+Only then, “You will be called the City of Righteousness, the Faithful City” (Isaiah 1:25-26).

 (Adapted from Ein Eyah vol. I, p.
 35)